Growing Food Together

 Values: The GardenWorks Project has a zero tolerance policy for sexism, racism, and xenophobia.
 We believe there is a place in the garden for all.
 We will offer resources and support to gardeners to create the world we want to see - well-nourished and free from hate, discrimination, and harassment.

-Home Gardening Program
+Home Gardening Program for Food Insecure Families

 We believe that everyone deserves fresh produce, not only those who have the financial means to afford it.